andrewbruening/Top-Global-Video-Game-Sales/README.md

 ![](Dashboard_Screenshots/platform_bar_desc.png)
-- Each shade of blue represents a different genre within each platform (ordered by # of units sold)
-- In Tableau, hover tooltips will display for each genre, as well as for the controller icons (exclude genres)
-- This was achieved with a combined field (platform & genre) bar graph on a dual axis with a shapes graph (the controller icons)
+- This graph was achieved with a combined field (platform & genre) bar graph on a dual axis with a shapes graph (the controller icons)
+- Parameters can then be used to filter the data by Release Year or Region.
+Nearly every graph and table in the dashboard can be filtered by these parameters.

 ## Customer Segmentation and RFM Modeling